Introducing Adobe Lightroom: Everything To Know

 - Rely heavily on keyword tagging

-- Don’t care about fooling around with open-source software.
+- Don’t care about fooling around with open-source programs.

 - Have the budget to pay for a better tool